oesteban/hcph-sops/docs/data-collection/participant-prep.md

 ## Preparation of the participant in the CONTROL ROOM

 ### Participant reception
+- [ ] Meet the participant at an easily locatable place (e.g., the reception desk of the Radiology Unit) and show them the way into the control room. <mark>Allow sufficient time before the experiment for the preparation (min.
+30 minutes)</mark>.
 - [ ] Show the participant the scanning room and explain to them how the device is controlled from outside.
 - [ ] Ask the participant to fill out the consent form and MRI safety screener, and verbally confirm responses, paying attention to frequently forgotten devices and implants, like orthodontia.

     !!!danger "DO NOT subject the participant to any risk"
         - [ ] In case of any doubts emerging from the MRI safety screening, contact {{ secrets.people.medical_contact | default("███") }} immediately at {{ secrets.phones.medical_contact | default("███") }}. <span style="color:red">**DO NOT PROCEED** if the medical contact cannot be reached</span>.
         - [ ] In case of discovering any previously undisclosed contraindication, the volunteer **MUST NOT** participate in the study.

+- [ ] Remind the participant to use the bathroom at this moment if they need ({{ secrets.rooms.bathroom | default("███") }}).

     !!!warning "Only female participants, only the first session"
         - [ ] Remind the participant that for their safety, pregnant women cannot participate:

             > Hey [NAME], I have to remind you that pregnant women cannot participate for their safety.
             > To be absolutely sure that you are not scanned while being pregnant, the ethical review board requests us that you take a pregnancy test before the first session.
             > Here you have a test, and this is the urine sample cup.
             > I'm going to show you the bathroom now so that you can do the test with the necessary privacy.

         - [ ] Provide the participant with a pregnancy test and a urine sample cup.
         - [ ] Go over the instructions with them.
         - [ ] Accompany them to the bathroom (situated at {{ secrets.rooms.bathroom | default("███") }}), and ask whether there is anything else they anticipate they will need.
-    - [ ] If the test is positive, the volunteer **MUST NOT** participate in the study.
-You MUST be understanding of the situation as most likely the person will not be aware of the circumstance.
+        - [ ] If the test is positive, the person **CANNOT PARTICIPATE** in the study. <mark>You MUST be understanding of the situation as most likely the person will not be aware of the circumstance</mark>.

-- [ ] Remind the participant to use the bathroom at this moment if they need ({{ secrets.rooms.bathroom | default("███") }}).
 - [ ] Tell the participant they will be holding an alarm button throughout the session, and that they may use it any time whenever they need to stop the experiment.

     > During the duration of the exam, you'll have an alarm button on your hand.
     > You can use it at any moment.
     > We will first talk with you to check everything is fine, and we will stop the session whenever you need to stop the experiment.